eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 The R code is written inside code "chunks".
 Code chunks start with `` ```{r label} `` (where "label" is an optional and unique name) and end with `` ``` ``.
-Everything you include between these delimiters will be interpreted by R as code and will try to execute it when the file is knited.
+Everything you include between these delimiters will be interpreted by R as code and will try to execute it when the file is knitted.
-Any output (graphics, tables, text, etc.) will be inserted into the final document in the same order as they are in the R Markdown file.
+Any output (graphics, tables, text, etc..) will be inserted into the final document in the same order as they are in the R Markdown file.

 ::: instructions
 You can create a new chunk with: